robcarver17/pysystemtrade/docs/userguide.md

 The cache 'lives' in the parent system object in the attribute `system._cache`, *not* the stage with the relevant method.
 There are standard functions which will check to see if an item is cached in the system, and then call a function to calculate it if required (see below).
 To make this easier when a stage object joins a system it gains an attribute self.parent, which will be the 'parent' system.

-The cache is a dictionary, whose keys are 2 tuples of strings: (stage name, item name).
+The cache is a dictionary, whose keys are 3 tuples of strings: (stage name, item name, flags).
 Item names should be the same as the methods that call them, eg `system.portfolio.get_notional_position()` caches to `system._cache[('portfolio', 'get_notional_position')]`.
+The flags element defaults to an empty string, but is used mainly by the accounts .
 Within each item element must be dictionaries, the keys of which are instrument codes.
 You can also nest dictionaries, as when we store forecasts for each instrument and trading rule variation.

 Think carefully about wether your method should create data that is protected from casual cache deletion.
 As a rule anything that cuts across instruments and / or changes slowly should be protected.
 Here are the current list of protected items: